haskell-distributed/distributed-process/wiki/contributing.md

 $ git checkout -b bugfix-issue123

-## make, add and commit your changes
+## add and commit your changes
+## base them on master for bugfixes or development for new features

 $ git checkout master
 $ git remote add upstream git://github.com/haskell-distributed/distributed-process.git